gshideler/mangroveStructure/README.md

 # Mangrove forest structure package in R #

 ## Description ##
 Set of tools to calculate mangrove forest structure using either the Point-Centered Quarter Method or fixed-area sampling methods.
-Outputs include density, diameter, basal area, height, as well as relative comparisons of density, dominance, frequency and importance value (IV).
+Outputs include density, diameter, basal area, height, as well as relative comparisons of density, dominance, frequency, and importance value (IV).
 Output also includes functions for common structural indices [e.g., Holdridge Complexity Index (Holdridge 1967) and Mean Stand Diameter (Cintrón and Schaeffer Novelli 1984)] and visual representations of relative values and canopy height.

 ----
 ## Installation ##